Travel.State.Gov > International Travel > Country Information > Tonga International Travel Information

 Public Safety: Messages regarding demonstrations and strikes, explosive device/suspicious packages, and weather-related events are posted on the embassy’s website.

 Crime: Although Tonga has a low crime rate, house break-ins and property theft do occur.
 Though rare, sexual assaults against foreigners have occurred, including on public beaches.
 You should avoid going out alone at night or to isolated locations.
 You should not be complacent regarding your personal safety or the protection of your valuables.

-Victims of Crime: Tonga Police work with various NGOs such as the Women and Children Crisis Centre (WCCC) Tonga to provide shelter and counseling for abused women, girls, and boys who are under the age of 14.
-Churches such as the Free Wesleyan Church operate a hotline for women, and the Salvation Army also offers counseling and rehabilitation programs.
+Tonga Police work with various NGOs such as the Women and Children Crisis Centre (WCCC) Tonga (telephone: 0800444) to provide shelter and counseling for abused women, girls, and boys who are under the age of 14.
+The Women & Children Crisis Center also has partner organizations, including the Tonga Life Line (operated by the Free Wesleyan Church), the Salvation Army, the Police Domestic Violence Unit, Ministry of Health, Tonga National Youth Congress, Ma’a Fanine mo e Famili, and Tonga Leiti Association.
+All offer counseling and rehabilitation programs.

 See our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.